teal-language/tl/docs/compiler_options.md

 If you require the `tl` Lua module and use the `tl.loader()`, it will do the implicit version selection, picking the right choice based on the Lua version you're running it on.

-#### Target version

-The configuration option `gen_target` (`--gen-target` in the CLI) allow you to choose what is the minimum Lua version you want to target.
-Valid options are `5.1` (for Lua 5.1 and above, including LuaJIT) and `5.3` for Lua 5.3 and above.

-Using `5.1`, Teal will generate compatibility code for the integer division operator, a compatibility forward declaration for `table.unpack` and will use the `bit32` library for bitwise operators.

-Using `5.3`, Teal will generate code using the native `//` and bitwise operators.

-Code generated with `--gen-target=5.1` will still run on Lua 5.3+, but not
-optimally: the native Lua 5.3+ operators have better performance and better precision.

 #### Compatibility wrappers